• SearchSearch Site

 Intent

-We believe at HCPS that RE both supports and strengthens what we aim to do in every aspect of school life.
+We believe at Hornsea Community Primary School (HCPS) that Religious Education both supports and strengthens what we aim to do in every aspect of school life.
 Our caring ethos and the value which we place on the development of the whole child: spiritually, morally, culturally and intellectually is reflected in the RE curriculum.
 Our vision and educational aims for religious education are to offer a broad and rich curriculum that is ambitious, challenging, enriching and inclusive.
 This is also in line with the school’s aim to encourage high aspirations in order to maximise children’s progress and to enable all pupils to experience the joy of success.

 Implementation

-The school bears in mind that the British Isles is a multicultural nation which has Christianity as one of the main religion of the population.
+The school bears in mind that the British Isles is a multicultural nation which has Christianity as one of the main religions of the population.
 As a result, Christianity receives the appropriate weighting within the religious education curriculum.
-Faiths studied in addition to Christianity are Buddhism, Judaism, Hinduism, Islam, Sikhism, R.E. is taught according to a five year plan.
+Faiths studied in addition to Christianity are Buddhism, Judaism, Hinduism, Islam, Sikhism, as well as different World views such as Humanism.
+R.E. is taught according to a five-year plan.
 This ensures a correct balance and clear development of pupils' knowledge and understanding.
 Areas, which are necessarily repeated such as Christmas and Easter, are planned so that increasingly complex issues are covered each year.
 Different aspects of Christianity are taught every year.

 RE lessons offer a structured and safe space during curriculum time for reflection, discussion, dialogue and debate.
 We encourage pupils to learn to think for themselves about British values.
 We actively promote the British values of: democracy, the rule of law, individual liberty, mutual respect, tolerance of those with different faiths and beliefs.
 Respect, tolerance and understanding for the beliefs of others are promoted as part of our programme.
-Pupils explore religions in a variety of different ways; through their community and personal development and wellbeing.
+Pupils explore religions in a variety of different ways; through experiencing visits to religious sites, through their community and through personal development and wellbeing.

 The lessons have an intention of providing a high quality, coherent and progressive experience of the subject, with scope for cross-curricular learning.